whimsical-sam/shiftRegister/README.md

 # shiftRegister
-Spanning Shift Register with Quantizer, Independent Holds and Gate Output
+Spanning Shift Register with Adjustable Feedback, Quantizer, Independent Tap Holds and Gate Output

 ## To Do